yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    }'
    ```
 2. Check the account activation email and activate the login.
-> The system automatically assigns the `Team Admin` team-level role to the first user to create an account.
+> The system automatically assigns the `Team Admin` team role to the first user to create an account.

 ### Without Mail Server
 When a mail server is not available, perform these steps:

-1. Create the `Team Admin` team-level role.
+1. Create the `Team Admin` team role.

    ```
    curl --location --request PUT 'localhost:3567/recipe/role'